jeriyl/Aiqod/README.md

 4. Generating Predictions
 - Predict on Test Data: Generate predictions on the test data.

-5. Save the Model and Prediction
+5. Save the Model and Prediction:
+- The model is saved using the pickle module after it is trained.
-- Save Submission File: Save the formatted submission to a CSV file.
+- The formatted predictions are saved to Aiqod_submission.csv.